 - Insurance California Department of Insurance – Assistance with filing claims

 - Property Taxes Sonoma County Assessor – Property tax reassessment due to misfortune or calamity

 - Tax Credits Franchise Tax Board – Info on deducting disaster losses.

 - Financing California IBank – Low interest and state-guaranteed business loans.

 - CalCap – Small business and state-guaranteed loans.

 - Relocation/Rebuilding GoBiz Business Investment Services – Site consultation and business incentives for relocation

 - Workforce Resources Sonoma County Job Link – Job matching for dislocated workers, workshops, and more.

-For more resources, please go to:
+For more resources, including resources on insurance for creatives, please go to:

-Return to the Fire Recovery Resources homepage.
+Return to the Emergency Recovery Resources homepage.